 A guided tour of the Royal Courts of Justice, the stunning historical building where some of the country’s most significant legal judgements are made.
 This is followed by a wander through the secret alleys and courtyards of the nearby Inns of Court, following in the footsteps of some of the country’s most renowned legal minds.
 For more information, see: Legal London Tour.

 A talk on the fascinating history of the Old Bailey, and the places of interest around it, such as the pub where wealthy people rented rooms to get the best view of the public executions.
 Afterwards, we can direct you straight to the most interesting cases on at the Old Bailey that day.
 For schools, colleges and universities, a special teachers’ information pack is available.
 It includes a history of the Old Bailey and an Old Bailey timeline.
 For more details, see: Old Bailey Insight.

 Coming soon exclusive to Old Bailey Insight – spend a day with court experts and get the inside track on the English justice system.
 Ideal for crime buffs, forensic, media studies, social science and law students and also anyone interested in crime and punishment.
 Day-long seminars on law and order with speakers from the media, the legal profession and law enforcement.
 The day also includes visits to the Old Bailey and Royal Courts of Justice.
 A great opportunity to understand exactly how the English justice system works..

-More information here: Legal Briefs.
+More information here: Crime and Punishment Seminars.